 Task #9: Set up an analytics tool for reporting.

 Every business owner should keep track of how their website is performing and how this performance is contributing to the growth of the company.
-Having a tool, such as Google analytics, will make it easy for you to view reports on website traffic, traffic sources, conversion rates and more.
+Having a tool, such as Google Analytics, will make it easy for you to view reports on website traffic, traffic sources, conversion rates, and more.
 You may also notice that your platform has a built-in analytics tool which makes things easier.

 Task #10: Proofread all content.

 Do NOT launch a website for your hair brand without making the necessary edits to all content.
 Ask more than one person to read through every page to check for typos and incorrect information.
-I doubt anyone is interested in your “hiar” because what is that?
+I doubt anyone is interested in your “hair” because what is that?

 Task #11: Test everything!

 Your website is all set and ready to go – how exciting!
 Time to launch, right?
 Well, not so fast.

 Check every hyperlink, video, form, email opt-in, social media button, EVERYTHING before going live.
 Be sure to also test the site on various mobile devices from Apple and Android phones to iPads and tablets.
 Everything on your website should be working correctly and optimized for mobile so your visitors can enjoy a hassle-free experience.

 You may want to form a focus group of family and friends to test your site.
 Allow them to not only make sure everything works, but also check the ease of navigation for the site.
 Having their feedback will help you make improvements.